Part 5: Dances of Anatolia, the Caucasus, and the Middle East

 1. The Origins of the Modern State of Israel

-The idea of a modern Israeli state arose to provide a safe haven for Jewish people facing genocidal atrocities in modern times.
-It started early in the 20th Century as Jewish communes (kibbutzim) in Palestine.
-The modern state of Israel was founded in 1948 on the land that had been a colony of Britain (British Palestine).
-Very much against the objections of the Arab populations of the region, the country was recognized by the west and the United Nations as an independent political entity.
+The idea of a modern Israeli state arose as a way to provide a safe haven for Jewish people facing genocidal violence in modern times.
+It began early in the 20th century with Jewish communes (kibbutzim) in Palestine.
+The modern state of Israel was founded in 1948 on land that had been a British colony (British Palestine).
+Despite objections from the region’s Arab populations, the country was recognized by the West and the United Nations as an independent political entity.
 At the core of its founding philosophy, Israel welcomed Jewish people from around the world to come and settle there, making Israel a fairly multi-ethnic state, unified under an umbrella of religion.
-Under the 1950 “Law of Return” anyone who can prove at least one Jewish grandparent is entitled to move to Israel and get Israeli citizenship.[1]
+Under the 1950 Law of Return, anyone who can prove they have at least one Jewish grandparent is entitled to immigrate to Israel and obtain Israeli citizenship.[1]

 The country’s existence is controversial to many people in the region.
-Consequently, Israel continues to have violent interactions with the indigenous Palestinian Arabs and the Arab people of nearby countries like Lebanon, Jordan, Syria, and Egypt as well as more distant regional powers like Saudi Arabia and Iran.
-Israel has had conflicts and wars with all of its neighbors, and it maintains a controversial policy of expansion and occupation into the Golan Heights, the Palestinian West Bank and Gaza.
+Consequently, Israel continues to have violent interactions with the indigenous Palestinian Arabs and the Arab people of nearby countries like Lebanon, Jordan, Syria, and Egypt, as well as more distant regional powers like Saudi Arabia and Iran.
+Israel has had conflicts and wars with all of its neighbors, and it maintains a controversial policy of expansion and occupation into the Golan Heights, the Palestinian West Bank, and Gaza.
 In 2023, these tensions exploded into another brutal war with the terrorist organization Hamas in Gaza.
 This war has brought terrible suffering to both innocent Israeli and Palestinian civilians.

 2. Geography and History